 Van Dyck Carpets has an integrated environmental policy in line with the International Standards, ISO 14001 and ISO 14064 respectively.
 In 2015, Van Dyck Carpets became the first organisation in Africa to achieve The Carbon Trust Standard for Carbon.
 The environmental impact of our operations is of utmost importance to ensure the sustainability of our organisation and longevity of the areas in which we operate.
 We have developed environment policies to incorporate sustainable procurement and consumption in our day to day operations.
-Recertification of The Carbon Trust Standard for Carbon is due during the first quarter of 2017.
+In May 2017 Van Dyck Carpets achieved the recertification of The Carbon Trust for Carbon.

-During 2017, we aim to further reduce our environmental impact by reducing our greenhouse gas emissions and complete the successful implementation of our energy management system, ISO 50001.
+During 2018, we aim to further reduce our environmental impact by reducing our greenhouse gas emissions and complete the successful implementation of our energy management system, ISO 50001.
 Significant investment has been made in being able to monitor our resource consumption accurately which attributes significantly to the reduction and monitoring of our indirect emissions.
 Various projects were completed in 2016.

-During the period of 2012 - 2015, we have seen a reduction based on the compliance period of 01/01/2014 to 31/12/2015 of 30.2% absolute reduction in greenhouse gas emissions.
-We envisage further reduction at the end of December 2016 for the reporting period 2016.
+During the period of 2012 - 2017, we have seen a reduction based on the compliance period of 01/01/2015 to 31/12/2016 of 53% absolute reduction in greenhouse gas emissions.
+We envisage further reduction at the end of December 2017 for the reporting period 2017.